Welcome to today's edition of the Rush 24-7 podcast.

 They're trying to shut down this administration for the remaining year and a half that it has left.

-Uh uh evidence of that too is that these committees are refusing to confirm, even hold hearings on uh scores of nominees to top administration positions, including the uh the judiciary.
+Evidence of that, too, is that these committees are refusing to confirm, even hold hearings on scores of nominees to top administration positions, including the judiciary.

-Now, what they're what they're trying to do here, this is this is not, you know, this is not just a game.
+Now, what they're trying to do here, this is not just a game.

-They're not they're not just trying to stall the the presidency here for the uh next year and a half.
+They're not just trying to stall the presidency here for the next year and a half.

 They're trying to destroy the executive's power.

-Uh now, normally this is standard second-term fair, delaying the confirmation of judicial appointments, particularly uh other nominations to cabinet posts, subcabinet posts, under secretary posts.
+Now, normally this is standard second-term fair, delaying the confirmation of judicial appointments, particularly other nominations to cabinet posts, sub-cabinet posts, under-secretary posts.

 That's standard fair.

-But this goes a little bit beyond standard fare because it's far more systematic.
+But this goes a little bit beyond standard fair because it's far more systematic.

-There is a there's a political calculation here that goes beyond tradition uh that that's guiding this, and they're what they're trying to do is not just create one scandal, they're trying to create multiple phony scandals as a pretext to uh tear the presidency down and paralyze it in every which way.
+They're trying to create multiple phony scandals as a pretext to tear the presidency down and paralyze it in every which way.

 If they're trying to destroy or weaken the powers of the presidency, do they expect to lose the White House in 08?